Home

 To go along with the book, there is a Slideshow that includes an outline for each chapter!
 It includes what is written in the lesson plans.
 So there are introduction slides for each chapter, a copy of the doodle notes and chapter activities, and a slide for the closure.
 The slides are also editable!
 So if you would like to add/adapt anything to fit your class/lesson better, just open the file in Google Slides or PowerPoint.** ***There is a slide, that you will need to edit.
 It is the “Discussion Expectations” slide.
 This is because each class will have different expectations for discussions.****

-****You need to read Hatchet, Brian's Winter, and The River before Brian's Return.
+****You need to read *Hatchet, Brian's Winter, and The River *before Brian's Return.
 For some of the activities, students will be comparing/contrast or recalling prior knowledge from the previous books.
-I also have a novel study to go along with Hatchet, Brian's Winter, The River, and Brian's Return!**
+I also have a novel study to go along with Hatchet, Brian's Winter, and The River!**

 I hope you enjoy it!
 Please rate and review it.